Yrahcaz7/The-Septenary-Forest/documentation/particles.md

 }
 ```

 Features can be functions or constant.
-These features will be called when each particle is made, with an `id` argument, which is assigned based on which of the `amount` particles being spawned this is. **All of these are optional**, with a default value.
+These features will be called when each particle is made, with an `id` argument, which is assigned based on which of the `amount` particles being spawned this is. **All of these are optional**, and all have a default value.

 All distances are in pixels and angles are in degrees, with 0 being up and going clockwise.